cremerica/tfc-example-cookiecutter/README.md

 Next, let's set up secrets in Cortex.
 To do this, log into Cortex and go to Settings > Authentication and Access > Secrets.
 Create the following secrets (note - you can use different names, just make sure you also edit their reference in the workflow ):

-* tf_token: A [User API](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens#user-api-tokens) token from Terraform Cloud.
+* **tf_token:** A [User API](https://developer.hashicorp.com/terraform/cloud-docs/users-teams-organizations/api-tokens#user-api-tokens) token from Terraform Cloud.
-* tf_organization: The organization name in Terraform Cloud
+* **tf_organization:** The organization name in Terraform Cloud
-* aws_access_key_id: Your AWS Access Key ID - this is set as environment variablels in the Terraform Workspace in order to deploy to EC2 instance to AWS.
+* **aws_access_key_id:** Your AWS Access Key ID - this is set as environment variablels in the Terraform Workspace in order to deploy to EC2 instance to AWS.
-* aws_secret_access_key: Your AWS Secret Access Key - this is set as environment variablels in the Terraform Workspace in order to deploy to EC2 instance to AWS.
+* **aws_secret_access_key:** Your AWS Secret Access Key - this is set as environment variablels in the Terraform Workspace in order to deploy to EC2 instance to AWS.

 ### Register Scaffolder

 Fork this repository to an organization in Git that Cortex has access to.
-Then follow our [docs](https://docs.cortex.io/workflows/scaffolder)
+Then follow our [docs](https://docs.cortex.io/workflows/scaffolder) to register the scaffolder template.

+**Note:** This scaffolder template assumes you have a `modules/ec2s` folder structure in the repo where the workspace is created.
+If you have a different path, modify the path in the template.

+### Create the workflow

+To use the Yaml in this repository you have two options:
+1. Use (this)[https://docs.cortex.io/api/rest/workflows#post-api-v1-workflows] API endpoint to add it.
+2. Use (GitOps)[https://docs.cortex.io/workflows/create/workflows-as-code] to add it

+You can also use the UI and use the YAML file as a guide.